MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbuffergetnumberofelementsinrange.md

 Similarly, the range [4, 1) includes elements at index values 4, 5, 6, 7, and 0 (looping back to the beginning of the ring), for a total of 5 elements.

-Finally, note an empty range like [2, 2) returns 0 elements.
+Finally, note that an empty range like [2, 2) returns zero elements.

 Requirements
 ------------